 1/4 Tblsp. nutmeg

 In large bowl combine whole wheat flour and sea salt.
-Cut in butter with hands.
+Cut in coconut oil with hands.
 Slowly add water and mix with hands until dough forms ball.

 Divide into 2 and roll out in circle larger than pie tin.
 Place one in bottom of pie pan.